oliveiraallex/pharothings-ci/README.md

 PharoThings CI is a seamless integration process created using Travis CI.
 This process generate a Pharo image with PharoThings already installed and ready to be runned in multiplatform (Raspberry, Linux, Windows, Mac) with 1 click files.

+You can see the files to download in **[Releases page](https://github.com/oliveiraallex/pharothings-ci/releases)**.
 All zip files for download are created automatically.
 The process is basically:

 - Create a local Pharo7 32-bit environment
 - Install PharoThings (server)